-Islam Nusantara is a form of development of Islam that is moderate and full of tolerance, as noble values which are held in high esteem by the ancestors of this beloved country.
+Islam Nusantara was born and grew and developed in Indonesia, along with the tolerance, as noble values which are held in high esteem by the ancestors of this beloved country.
 Islam in Banda Aceh, for example, has unique characteristics with distinct characteristics that are different in other regions.
-While Islam in the land of Java is also a local-style Islam with a bandage of local culture, which distinguishes it from Islam in other regions in Indonesia.
-For example: a tomb of an Islamic propagator who was buried in a temple (a place of worship of the Chinese people).
-Because the tomb is the tomb of an Islamic propagator figure, the tomb is often visited by people for pilgrimage.
+While Islam in the land of

+Nusantara is a form of diversity of Islamic practices that are in touch with the from Islam in other regions in Indonesia.
+For example: a tomb of an Islamic figures who was buried in a temple (a place of worship of the Chinese people).
+Because the tomb is the tomb of an Islamic figure, the tomb is often visited by people for pilgrimage.